PANEL ATTORNEY QUALIFICATIONS

 and considerable relevant experience (20 or more opening briefs

-or the equivalent), whose work indicates ability to handle
+of substance or the equivalent) and whose work indicates an ability to handle

-cases of intermediate complexity on an independent basis.
+intermediate and complex cases on an independent basis.

-Work Product: Must consistently produce work of at least very
+Performance Expectations: Must consistently produce work of very

 good quality, requiring assistance only to perform the most